October 15, 2012

 Yes, we will, dammit.

-Drago Renteria is a long-time Deaf Chicano heteroqueer trans activist.
-He lives in San Francisco with his amazing partner of 11 years, Jennifer, and their canine genius, Magnus.
+Drago Renteria is a long-time Deaf Chicano heteroqueer LGBTQ/Social Justice activist.
+He lives in San Francisco with his amazing partner Jennifer, and their canine genius, Magnus.
 He is originally from El Paso, Texas.